aprilnovak/nekRSDoc/source/input_files.rst

 is currently limited to HEX20 elements.
 Therefore, all Exodus format meshes must be generated with HEX20 elements.

-Example:: Converting a Gmsh mesh
+Example: Converting a Gmsh mesh
 """"""""""""""""""""""""""""""""

 To instead convert from a Gmsh format mesh (for this case, named ``my_mesh.msh``) to the